lgalaz/fullstack-javascript/react/Components_Props/explanation.md

 ### 2. Can a child component change its props?

-No. Props are immutable from the child's perspective.
-If changes are needed, the parent should pass new props.
+Not in a meaningful or supported way.
+A child can mutate a prop object it receives, but that is an anti-pattern and won't trigger a re-render; the correct approach is to call a callback and let the parent pass new props.